segrelabgenomics/GWASvar2gene/README.md

 ### STEP 2.
 Run GWASvar2gene to map genes to GWAS variants based on eQTLs and sQTLs

 #### Example shell script to run step 2:
-`./src/run_GWASVar2Gene.sh`
+`./src/run_STEP2_GWASVar2Gene.sh`

 Runs: GWASVar2Gene.py

 ### Input arguments:

 `--GWAS_variants`: Table with list of GWAS variants to be annotated.
-Default table is the GWAS catalog table.
-Minimum required columns: 'CHR_ID', 'CHR_POS', 'STRONGEST SNP-RISK ALLELE'
+Default table is the GWAS catalog table with variant IDs added from the previous step (e.g., output/out_GWAS_variant_IDs_added.tsv).
+Minimum required columns: 'CHR_ID', 'CHR_POS', 'STRONGEST SNP-RISK ALLELE', 'GWAS_variant'.
+'CHR_ID' refers to chromosome number.

 `--primary_plink_directory`: Directory with genotype files of the primary reference panel in Plink format.
 Best to use genotype study that is most compatible with QTL study.
 As default we use the GTEx WGS plink files from release v8 that requires dbGaP access (e.g., GTEx_Analysis_2017-06-05_v8_WholeGenomeSeq_838Indiv_Analysis_Freeze.SHAPEIT2_phased.MAF01.chr*.bed, *.bim, *.fam) or one can use another reference panel that matches the e/sQTL study used.